canonical/kafka-operator/docs/tutorial/rebalance-partitions.md

 ### Removing old brokers

-To safely scale-in a Charmed Apache Kafka cluster, we must make sure to carefully move any existing data from units about to be removed, to another unit that will persist.
+To safely scale-in an Apache Kafka cluster, we must make sure to carefully move any existing data from units about to be removed, to another unit that will persist.

 In practice, this means running a `rebalance` Juju action as seen above, **BEFORE** scaling down the application.
 This ensures that data is moved, prior to the unit becoming unreachable and permanently losing the data on it.